probcomp/Venturecxx/modeling.rst

 The Venture modeling language is the language in which model expressions, namely the arguments to the `assume`, `observe`, and `predict` instructions are written.
-The Venture inference language is the same language, but with a few additional predefined names, procedures, and special forms.
+The Venture inference language is the same language, but with a few additional predefined procedures and special forms.

 The VenChurch surface syntax for the Venture modeling language is a pure-functional dialect of Scheme, which puts it in the Lisp family of